 Cladonia furcata subsp. furcata var. racemosa (Hoffm.)
 Flörke

 Primary thallus squamulose, basal squamules up to 3 mm diam., rapidly disappearing, upper surface grey-greenish, lower surface white.
 Podetia ± dichotomously branched with acute angles, forming dense irregular tufts, sometimes with a few squamules and hollow at their base, apices often forked, markedly pointed but not spiny, upper surface corticate throughout, smooth, often faintly pale marbled-areolate -reptile skin-like-, occasionally with scattered squamules and cracks, pale grey-brown, olive-grey with purple tinge, possibly turning brown when intensively exposed to sun.
 Seldom fertile and in that case apothecia, small, globular, brown, ± corymbose, on short lateral branches towards apices.
 Photobiont: trebouxioid.
 C-, K ± yellow, KC-, Pd+ red, bitter tasting.
 Common, on heathlands, acidic or weakly alkaline dunes or sandy soils, also in clear woodlands.
-N.B.
-Sensu lato, this species is highly variable, and many taxa ((and their intermediate forms) have been characterized, ranked as varieties, forms or morphotypes according to the authors as described below.
-Cladonia furcata subsp. subrangiformis is browner with white sharp warts towards the base of podetia.
-Not to confuse with Cladonia rangiformis with stiff spiny tufts and sweet tasting (and not bitter) and K+ yellow and Pd-.
+Not to confuse with Cladonia rangiformis with stiff spiny tufts and sweet tasting (and not bitter) and K+ yellow and Pd- or rarely P+ orange-red.
 In case of podetia markedly pale and minutely squamulose, see Cladonia scabriuscula.
 When chemical spot tests are negative, see Cladonia crispata var. cetrariiformis.

 Cladonia furcata subsp. furcata var. palamaea Podetia ± lying, brown: this morphotype is rather rare, on well-lit dunes, sandy slightly calcareous soils.